squint-cljs/squint/doc/dev/lazy-seqs.md

 - `lazy` / `lazy-seq` / `iterate` / `cons` are unchunked: one element at a time, so exact laziness is preserved.

+Unchunked is chunked-with-size-1: each element is a cell holding a one-element chunk array.
+That is the cost of caching an unchunked seq - a cell plus an array per element - so realizing a large unchunked seq (e.g.
+`(reduce + (take 1e6 (iterate inc 0)))`) is 2-5x slower than old squint's
+uncached generators, though still ahead of ClojureScript.
+Chunked sources amortize this; unchunked sources cannot.
+It only shows up at scale; small collections (UI code) are unaffected.

 Chunk-aware ops read input through `chunkCells`, which passes existing cells through unchanged.
 A chunked input stays chunked, an unchunked input stays unchunked, following the same principle as ClojureScript's `chunked-seq?`